 In the United States, over one million students drop out of high school each year.
 In the Chicago area, there are nearly 42,000 young people without a regular high school diploma.
 Studies have shown that as these out-of-school youths become adults they face a higher rate of unemployment, a greater likelihood of poverty, increased probability of drug use, and more chances of having trouble with the law.
 Because of limited education and lack of employable skills, most will face numerous obstacles to obtaining employment that provides a sufficient wage their entire life.
 And dropping out is not just a personal tragedy.
 It has led to greater social, economic, and health concerns.
 By far, the greatest cost to our community is the untapped human potential.

 Most of the following is based on a study conducted by the Center for Labor Market Studies at Northeastern University called High School Dropouts in Chicago and Illinois: The Growing Labor Market, Income, Civic, Social and Fiscal Costs of Dropping Out of High School.
 (PDF)

-Drop out rates in Chicago
+High school graduation rates in Chicago

 - males are more likely to dropout than female students,